PremiumG/MP4toWEBmCLI/README.md

 # MP4toWEBmCLI
-Simmilar to te other repo but its not a service but a cli tool.
+Similar to te other repo but its not a service but a cli tool.
 In fatc a very simple one.
 Code is ok but lacks features and for some reason I didn't use the ffmpeg librarly for go.

 ## Idea